tectonia/AppDevLearning/exercisefiles/lab3.md

     ![Resource Group](images/la8.png)
     ![Resource Group](images/la10.png)

-1. Now that the logic app is created, which like function app, is a hihg level construct under which we can create multiple workflows (just like how you can create multiple functions within a function app)
+1. Now that the logic app is created, which like function app, is a high level construct under which we can create multiple workflows (just like how you can create multiple functions within a function app)

 1. We will be using XSLT mapping in our workshop, and these XSLT files are precreated for you.
 You can find them under integrationworkshop/xsltmapping folder in this repo.